Rahma-Gasm/Senior-Project-Management/README.md

 - Add a new student
 - Print supervisor list
 - Print student list
-- Add research topic
+- Add research topic (Not activated yet)
 - Remove student
-- Print senior project list in ascending order
+- Print senior project list in ascending order (Not activated yet)

 ## Screenshots
 - Add a new student